-Rebranded under the Nokia banner, this timepiece is made of steel and has “premium build quality”.
+This timepiece is made of steel and has “premium build quality”.
 Think of the watch as something between Withings Activite Pop and Activite Sapphire.

 The most obvious difference from the most expensive devices in the Activite range is the strap.
 Like the Pop, the Steel has silicone straps instead of leather, but certainly looks much smarter.
 The main watch hands have been darkened while the tracker dial has been enlarged and left white so that it dominates the face, giving more prominence to the fitness tracking aspect.

-This newest offering from Nokia is the re-branded Steel HR device.
 Like its predecessors in the Activite range the Steel HR looks like a classic analogue watch.
 But there is more.
 It also comes with an optical heart rate monitor and a small digital display for smartphone notifications.
 In our review, we found that it combined style and functionality in a way few other smartwatches manage.